Skip to content

 The Bioconjugate Chemistry Lectureship Award recognizes an outstanding researcher who has made a major impact working at the interface between the biological and human-made worlds.

-The award will be presented at ACS Fall 2023 in San Francisco, from August 13-17.
-Leroux will be presenting a lecture as part of the Bioconjugate Chemistry Lectureship Symposium at the meeting, along with other prominent researchers in the field.
+The award will be presented at the ACS Fall Meeting in Denver, from August 18-22, 2024.
+Professor Chatterjee will be presenting a lecture as part of the Bioconjugate Chemistry Young Investigator Symposium at the meeting, along with other prominent researchers in the field.
+Please check the conference program when finalized to verify time and location.

 Sponsored By